PhantasWeng/onDutySchedule/README.md

-# onDutySchedulle.js
+# onDutySchedule.js
-onDutySchedulle is a cronJob wrap for [onDutyJs](https://github.com/PhantasWeng/onDuty.js), base on pm2.
+onDutySchedule is a cronJob wrap for [onDutyJs](https://github.com/PhantasWeng/onDuty.js), base on pm2.

 ### Install